Entry Level SEO Tips

 While the idea of writing massive blog posts or articles that are comprised of several thousand words or more may seem daunting, creating “ultimate guides” or longer pieces can be better for SEO than writing multiple shorter pieces (and note that you don’t need to bang out 5000 words at once – a couple hundred words per day will become a long article or guide before you know it (and you can always extend or update an article after it’s published).

-When you’re looking at topics for cornerstone articles or blog posts, start with keyword research and competitive analysis.
+When you’re looking at topics for cornerstone articles or blog posts, start with keyword tool research and competitive analysis.

 Writing an anchor or cornerstone post centered around each of your main targeted keyword categories is a great way to start, and you should also check out what kind of significant articles or posts your competitors have created.